I have written in the past a couple of blogs about this year’s election even though this site is not exactly a political venue.

 Abusers are excellent at painting the picture that they know how to cut through the crap and get things done.
 But, they don’t.
 They are faking it when they say they can.
 My fear is that if Trump is elected, we are all in for a horrible experience, life changing.

 But, since my last post, the Trump tape has played and women by the millions are expected to react with their vote against another sexist bully and alleged sexual abuser.

 After watching that tape and the news coverage that followed, I am sickened through and through.
 I’ve had enough.
-I am going to run to the voting booth on the first day of early voting and cast my vote against Trump.
+I am going to run to the voting booth on the first day of early voting and pride myself in voting against Trump.
 And I’m proud of it.

 It is time that those of us who are tired of the “boy talk” as it has been described so incorrectly speak loudly with their vote.
 It’s time that decent men and women say enough is enough.
 It is not OK to treat anyone with such disrespect.
 There will be consequences.
 We need to rise up those who inspire our better selves, unite people with higher callings and protect the vulnerable.

 Blaming victims or immigrants or the impoverished is not the answer, ever.